 Spices: If you don’t have sumac or za’atar or any of the others, don’t worry — lemon zest, salt, and pepper would suffice as would any combination of the spices listed.
 Dorie’s French variation calls for omitting the spices and using fresh tarragon and lemon zest in their place.

 One change: Dorie calls for using softened butter, which she mixes with the spices and rubs all over the chicken including under the skin and over the breast and other parts.
-I never love the process of rubbing softened butter over chicken (especially in the winter), so I use melted butter, which I stir the spices into and brush over top.
+I use melted butter instead, which I stir the spices into and brush over top.